 ABSTRACT

 The Open Archival Information Reference Model (OAIS) has been very successful in guiding preservation of digitally encoded information.
-From OAIS the ISO 16363 standard, and the certification process for Trustworthy Digital Repositories, were developed.
+From OAIS, the ISO 16363 standard, and the certification process for Trustworthy Digital Repositories, were developed.

 OAIS (2012) included a roadmap for a number of follow on standards including interfaces between OAIS type Archives, submission of information to an archive, and delivery of information from an archive, and to retrieve metadata information about digital and physical data sources.